-The Company's Alpine Alternative, Redding and Port City California dispensaries and Amberlights Portland Oregon dispensary provide patients with a wide variety of high-quality cannabis flowers, edibles, and extracts.
-Each dispensary generates consistent positive gross margins of approximately 33% of revenue.
-The Alpine Cultivation and NGEV operations provide the Company with cannabis cultivation and manufacturing assets and supplies products for the Company's Port City, Alpine Alternative, Redding and third-party dispensaries.
-In the fourth quarter of 2020, the Company commenced internal distribution operations as a result of the CAHC acquisition.
+The Company's Alpine Alternative, Redding, Port City and Palm Springs California dispensaries and Amberlights Portland Oregon dispensary provide patients with a wide variety of high-quality cannabis flowers, edibles, and extracts.
+Each dispensary generates consistent positive gross margins of approximately 34% of revenue.
+The Alpine Cultivation and NGEV operations provide the Company with cannabis cultivation and manufacturing assets and supplies products for the Company's California and third-party dispensaries.
+In the fourth quarter of 2020, the Company commenced internal distribution operations due to the CAHC acquisition.